microsoft/react-native-windows/packages/react-native-windows/proposals/readme.md

 # Proposals for React Native for Windows

-This folder contains archived and in-progress proposals for features that are more substantial than simple bug fixes and would benefit from additional review and documentation specific to `react-native-windows @packages/react-native-windows`.
+This folder contains archived and in-progress proposals for features that are more substantial than simple bug fixes and would benefit from additional review and documentation specific to `react-native-windows`.

 [Active Proposal List](https://github.com/microsoft/react-native-windows/pulls?q=is%3Aopen+is%3Apr+label%3AProposal)